 If the baby is less than a year old, it is not necessary to use a quilt.
 The U.S. Consumer Product Safety Commission has discovered that babies are prone to suffocation on soft bedding if they lie on it face down.
 This may be the cause of about one-third of the incidents of sudden infant death syndrome.
 I

 It is not possible to determine an ideal size for a baby quilt, as babies tend to grow at a rapid rate.
 Sizes could be as small as the crib, between 29″x 45″ and 45″x 60″ or even larger.
 As infants start walking, some like to take their baby quilts with them at all times.
-Parents should take care that the quilt is not too large, because a toddler may trip over it and get hurt.
+Parents should be sure that the quilt is not too large, because a toddler may trip over it and get hurt.

 Quilts provides detailed information on Quilts, Quilt Pattern, Handmade Quilts, Baby Quilts and more.
-Quilts is affiliated with Down Comforters.